-It is part of the Andrew Young School’s Public Finance Research Cluster.
+The Center for State and Local Finance is part of the Andrew Young School’s Public Finance Research Cluster, which is aimed at strengthening the school’s applied public finance research and training.
 The Fiscal Research Center and the International Center for Public Policy also operate under this umbrella structure.
-The cluster is aimed at strengthening the school’s applied public finance research and training.

 Mission of the Center for State and Local Finance:

 To develop the people and ideas for next generation public finance.